 - historic sportscar racing

 - modern low level sports car racing with mainly cars not conforming with standard FIA or ACO regulations for a top level international racing (groups GT1, GT2, GT3, GT4 and LMP1 & LMP2)

 This list is of course not quite complete.
 For example RSC also covers some Trans-Am races but only until 1988.
 We are also interested in some touring car and formula 1 races.
 Details can be found in their sections available through the main menu.
 There are also some touring car races that do not fit those in the ETCC section but we are still interested in them for various reasons.
 For example the first ever Carrera Panamericana in 1950 was included despite inviting only touring cars that year just to keep a complete record of the famous race.
 Other example may be some IMSA RS endurance races which were counted toward the World Challenge of Endurance Drivers during the 1978-80 era.

-Simply if you like to contribute and weren't sure if such race is covered, we would always appreciate if you ask us.
+Simply if you like to contribute and were not sure if such race is covered, we always appreciate it if you ask us.

-Since the RSC project is purely private effort generating no real profit but requiring a lot of investments, not only in hosting with a large space and unlimited traffic but also in high level programming skills and in maintenance of its large and quickly growing content, we appreciate any kind of support to keep the whole project alive.
-For that reason we accept any kind of sponsorship or donations to pay for the hosting and other expenses needed to run the project.
-Our wish is to keep the website alive on the web for many years to come but as it is quite private effort, we would also appreciate any support to maintain it.
-Let us say that the RSC website attracts between 2000 and 3000 visits daily and generates about 750 000 page views monthly (by January 2009).
-It is updated on daily basis.
+Financial support is also very important to keep the whole RSC project alive and growing.
+For that reason we accept any kind of sponsorship or donations to cover the webserver rental cost and other expenses needed to run the project.
+Our wish is to keep the website alive on the web for many years to come.
+As it is quite private effort, we really need any support to help to maintain it.
+For your information the RSC website is updated on daily basis and attracts about 4000 visits daily while at the same time generating about 750 000 page views monthly.
+To make a donation, please, continue here.

 For further information, please, contact us.